ironhack-edu/technical_challenge_WD/README.md

 -I ended up deleting the cloned directory from my computer with the intention of starting again from scratch, only to be reminded that, of course I cant fork more than once from my own account.

 -I created this new account on Github (seriously?!), only to fork again and start clean.
+- when pushing I noticed that , of course, my git is not connected to this new github account so I cant push so I retrieved this directory from the bin (!)

 -I started this whole process at 10.